 Thorntail offers an innovative approach to packaging and running Java EE applications by packaging them with just enough of the server runtime to "java -jar" your application.
 It's MicroProfile compatible, too.

 Eclipse MicroProfile is ranked 6th in Java Frameworks while Thorntail is ranked 9th in Java Frameworks.
 Eclipse MicroProfile is rated 0.0, while Thorntail is rated 0.0.
-On the other hand, Eclipse MicroProfile is most compared with Spring Boot, Vert.x, Open Liberty, Jakarta EE and Spring MVC, whereas Thorntail is most compared with Spring Boot, Open Liberty and Vert.x.
+On the other hand, Eclipse MicroProfile is most compared with Spring Boot, Vert.x, Open Liberty and Jakarta EE, whereas Thorntail is most compared with Spring Boot, Open Liberty and Vert.x.